"To accept gifts from all whose heart moves them to give" (Exodus 25:2)

 A core tenet of our tradition is support of those institutions that transmit our values and build our communities.
 For over two hundred years, Rodeph Shalom has served as a center of Jewish communal, spiritual and intellectual life in Philadelphia.
-Since dues alone will not enable the congregation to fulfill our mission, we hope that you will consider the following ways to support our sacred community.
+Your decision to contribute will help us to build on our vision to be the center of Jewish life in Philadelphia.

 RS Endowment Program